amilsted/evoMPS/README.rst

 benefits from optimized linear algebra libraries being installed (BLAS and LAPACK).
 For more details, see INSTALL.

-evoMPS is being developed as part of an MSc project by Ashley Milsted, supervised by Tobias Osborne at the Institute for Theoretical Physics of Leibniz Universität Hannover <http://www.itp.uni-hannover.de/>.
+evoMPS was originally developed as part of an MSc project by Ashley Milsted, supervised by Tobias Osborne at the Institute for Theoretical Physics of Leibniz Universität Hannover <http://www.itp.uni-hannover.de/>.